-In the following we provide you with specific information in connection with your use of our website and online services.
-Should you have any further questions regarding data privacy, please refer also to our General Data Privacy Statement pursuant to Articles 13 and 14 EU General Data Protection Regulation (GDPR).
+In the following we provide you with specific information in connection with your use of our website, corporate presence in social media and online collaboration tools.
+In addition, we would refer to our General Data Privacy Statement pursuant to Articles 13 and 14 EU General Data Protection Regulation (GDPR).

 1. Responsible data controller / Contact information for the Data Protection Officer

 Our Data Protection Officer can be reached by post at the aforementioned address (please include the additional address line "Data Protection Officer") or by e-mail via our data privacy group mailbox at email@example.com.

 2. Purposes and legal bases of data processing

 Data processing operations in connection with our website are intended primarily to enable you to visit our website without encountering any problems and are also carried out for purposes of IT security and Web analytics.

 Insofar as you have consented to data processing, the legal basis of the respective data processing operations is Art.
 6 (1) a) GDPR (consent).